-DWI Offenses and Commercial Motor Vehicles (CMV)/Commercial Driver's Licenses (CDL): A person is "suspended" from operating a CMV for 1 yr (mand) (3 yrs (mand) if transporting hazardous materials) if, while driving a CMV, they either (1) have an "alcohol concentration" ≥ 0.04 (Note: The term "alcohol concentration" is not defined in the CMV law (§61-8-801 et seq.)
-The definition of such term in §61-8-407 does not appear to apply.
-See Footnote No. 2 on p.
-3-279.), (2) are convicted of violating the drunk driving laws (§§61-8-401 or 61-8-406) or (3) refuse to submit to a chemical test for an alcohol concentration.
-For a subsequent violation of operating a CMV with an "alcohol concentration" ≥ 0.04 , the "suspension" is for life except as may be allowed by Federal regulations.
-For a subsequent refusal to submit to a chemical test, the "suspension" is for life except as may be allowed by Federal regulations.
+2Includes all drunk driving offenses DWI Offenses and Commercial Motor Vehicles (CMV)/Commercial Driver's Licenses (CDL): A person is "suspended" from operating a CMV for 1 yr (mand) (3 yrs (mand) if transporting hazardous materials) if, while driving a CMV, they either (1) have an "alcohol concentration" ≥ 0.04 (Note: See Footnote No. 2 on p.
+3-281.), (2) are convicted of violating the drunk driving laws (§§61-8-401 or 61-8-406) or (3) refuse to submit to a chemical test for an alcohol concentration.
+For a subsequent violation of operating a CMV with an "alcohol concentration" ≥ 0.04 , the "suspension" is for life with 10 yrs mand as may be allowed by Federal regulations.
+For a subsequent refusal to submit to a chemical test, the "suspension" is for life with 10 yrs mand as may be allowed by Federal regulations.
 For a second drunk driving offense conviction associated with operating a CMV, the "suspension" is for life except as allowed by Federal regulations.
-For a third drunk driving offense conviction associated with operating a CMV, the "suspension" is for life except as allowed by Federal regulations.
-For a third drunk driving offense conviction associated with operating a CMV, the "suspension" is for life except as allowed by Federal regulations.
-For a third drunk driving offense conviction associated with operating a CMV, the "suspension" is for life except as allowed by Federal regulations.
-For a third drunk driving offense conviction associated with operating a CMV, the "suspension" is for life except as allowed by Federal regulations.
 For a third drunk driving offense conviction associated with operating a CMV, the "suspension" is for life (mand).
-A person who operates a CMV with "any measurable amount or detected presence of alcohol" must be placed "out-of-service" for 24 hours. §§61-1-134, 61-5-208(5), 61-8-805, 61-8-805 & 61-8-811.

-Homicide by Vehicle: State Has Such a Law: Sanctions: Criminal Sanction: Imprisonment (Term): Mandatory Minimum Term: Fine (\$ Range): Mandatory Minimum Fine: Administrative Licensing Action: Licensing Authorized and Type of Action: Length of Term of Licensing Withdrawal: Mandatory Action--Minimum Length of License Withdrawal: Other:
+A person who operates a CMV with "any measurable amount or detected presence of alcohol" must be placed "out-of-service" for 24 hours. §§61-1-134, 61-5-208(6), 61-8-805, 61-8-806 & 61-8-811.
+16th Edition 2Even though this State does not have a vehicle homicide statute, it nevertheless, provides for a 1 yr license rev following a conviction for manslaughter resulting from the operation of a motor vehicle. \$61-5-205(1) There is a mandatory revocation period of 3 mos.
+After this 3 months, a probationary restricted license may be issued for the remaining portion of the revocation period if a person complies with the terms of a driver improvement program. \$61-2-302(9) Other Criminal Actions Related to DWI: (continued) Mandatory Minimum Term: Fine (\$ Range): Mandatory Minimum Fine: Administrative Licensing Action: Licensing Authorized and Type of Action: Length of Term of Licensing Withdrawal: Mandatory Action--Minimum Length of License Withdrawal: Other: Driving While License Suspended or Revoked Where the Basis Was a DWI Offense: Sanction: Criminal: Imprisonment (Term): Mandatory Minimum Term of Imprisonment: Fine (\$ Range): Mandatory Minimum Fine: Administrative Licensing Actions: Type of Licensing Action (Susp/Rev): Length of Term of License Withdrawal Action: Mandatory Term of License Withdrawal Action: